Have You Been to Australia’s Most Beautiful Beaches?

 Wattamolla Beach, NSW

 35/101Tucked on the edge of the Royal National Park between Waterfall and Bundeena, just south of Sydney.
-The car park fills up quickly in summer so signs near the entry and the Twitter account @royalparkalerts advice when it hits capacity.
-Get there early and make sure you purchase the $12/day parking ticket required from the seasonal ticket booths or coin and card-operated machines.
+The car park fills up quickly in summer so check signs near the entry and the Twitter account @royalparkalerts advice when it hits capacity.
+Get there early and make sure you purchase a parking ticket from the seasonal ticket booths or coin and card-operated machines.

 Image credit: Getty Images/iStockphoto